Earth Is Our Home

 Aside from doing our daily recycling, using more sustainable and biodegradable materials and less plastic to decrease our carbon footprints, we can create a bigger impact by supporting charities that are dedicated in their green missions.
 These charities perform ocean cleanup, recover rainforests to reestablish biodiversity, preserve natural habitats, develop methodologies to help people live more sustainably, advocate for renewable energy, fight against anti-science government policies, and much much more.
 Each month, Charitocracy and our amazing donors hand select environmental charities that are devoted to various environmental causes.
 By the end of the month, through voting we select one charity out of all the nominated charities from all 12 categories to which we donate our monthly pooled donations.
 Chances are, your favorite charities will win Charitocracy's monthly grant!

-Take a look at the list below of environmental charities currently nominated for this month.
-See a charity that inspires you?
+Take a look at the list below of currently nominated environmental charities.
+See one that inspires you?
 If not, you can also nominate your favorite environmental charity to add to our voting list!
 Join us now and empower a cause you care about!
 Also, feel free to check out our past environmental charity winners or the other charitable causes Charitocracy supports.

 - Nominated Cause